mmmarinho/ROS2_Tutorial/docs/source/preamble/ubuntu.rst

    This is about the default terminal in Ubuntu 22.04.
 If you prefer to use the :program:`TeRmInAlDeluxeUltiMateHyruleMaster` instead, then this might not be useful to you, and you might be happier referring to its documentation instead.

 The :program:`terminal` is one of those things with many names.
 Some call it :program:`shell`, some :program:`console`, some :program:`command line`, some :program:`terminal`.
-I'm sure there's a person way smarter than me capable of making a copypasta describing in detail what the differences might be.
-The truth is that, in the wild, those terms are used pretty much as synonyms.
+I'm sure there's someone furiously typing right now saying that I'm wrong and describing in detail what those differences might be.
+The truth is that, in the wild (a.k.a. the Internet), those terms are used pretty much as synonyms.

 For all intents and purposes, Tom Hanks is not stuck in this terminal.
-Instead, we use it to send commands to Ubuntu that make stuff happen.
+Instead, we use it to send commands to Ubuntu and make stuff happen.

 .. list-table:: (Murilo's) List of Useful Command Line Programs
    :header-rows: 1